How is GMT making a difference?

-It is recommended that applicants to the AGPT program review the RPL application forms and begin collecting relevant supporting evidence regarding their hospital terms as early as possible as each College has deadlines for submitting completed applications and require detailed supporting documents
+It is recommended that applicants to the AGPT program review the RPL application forms and begin collecting relevant supporting evidence regarding their hospital terms as early as possible, as each college has deadlines for submitting completed applications and require detailed supporting documents.
+GMT provides advice to registrars about individual eligibility for RPL during a ‘Readiness to Commence Practice’ interview shortly after accepting a training placement on the program, and at individual meetings during the Introductory Workshop.

-RPL applications are to be submitted within the first six months of training on the AGPT program.
-GMT will provide advice to Registrars about an individual eligibility for RPL in Training Advisor meetings.
-It is the Registrar’s responsibility to complete the application and submit to GMT with all supporting evidence.
-If an incomplete application is received, GMT will return the application to the Registrar for completion before an assessment can be made.
-Once the initial assessment is made the application will be reviewed by two GMT Medical Educators.
-RPL will be assessed on an individual basis and it is not guaranteed.
+It is the registrar’s responsibility to complete and submit the application to GMT with all of the necessary supporting evidence.
+If an incomplete application is received, GMT will return the application to the registrar for completion before an assessment can be made.
+Once the initial assessment is made the application will be reviewed by two GMT medical educators.
+If the application is approved by GMT it will be sent to the relevant college Censor for final approval.
+It is important to submit the best possible RPL application in the first instance, as it will be assessed on its merits and a determination made by the Censor.

-If the RPL is approved by GMT it will be sent to the RACGP Censor for final approval.
+If the application is approved by GMT, it will be sent to the RACGP Censor for final approval.